Travels

 One of the major perks (which I was totally unaware of when I began my PhD) of the academic life is the possibility of traveling.
 Of course, this possibility comes with caveats: to travel, you must have a reason (e.g., presenting a paper; or being invited to give a talk); and to have such a reason, you must be “lucky” [a]Some people would say “successful” rather than “lucky”.
 However, after 8 years in this sphere, I have reason to believe that luck plays a huge role in determining an academic’s success (you must have a paper accepted and the funds to cover the expenses;[b]For EU-based individuals, such expenses can easily reach 2k€ for events in the EU, and exceed 3K for those in the USA.and to be invited somewhere you must have obtained a certain degree of “recognition” or have “allies” who strongly believe in you).

-This “diary” is an attempt to reflect on all such issues—after all, whatever doesn’t kill us… is a tale to be told!
+This “diary” is an attempt to keep track of all such issues—after all, whatever doesn’t kill us… is a tale to be told!

 Disclaimer